albert12132/albertwu.org/website/review/contents/interpreter/exam.md

     if tokens[0] == '(':
         if not is_pyramid(tokens):
             return False
+    ...

-    ...""") + """How do we handle a number?
-Simply remove it from the list of tokens:""" + prettify(""" ...
+How do we handle a number?
+Simply remove it from the list of tokens:

+    ...
     else:
         tokens.pop(0)